qwo/build-a-db/content/using_c/_index.md

 weight: 20
 ---

--- *Based on the material from [CStack's write a SQlit3 clone scratch](https://cstack.github.io/db_tutorial/)
+-- *Based on the material from [CStack's write a SQlite clone scratch](https://cstack.github.io/db_tutorial/)

 Makefile in `content/code/Makefile`